crazoter/panplus/README.md

 ### Development Instructions
 1. Clone this git repository on your computer.
+2. Navigate to the cloned repository and execute `npm install`.
-2. Launch Google Chrome & put in "chrome://extensions" in the URL.
+3. Launch Google Chrome & put in "chrome://extensions" in the URL.
-3. Switch on Developer mode (top right corner).
+4. Switch on Developer mode (top right corner).
-4. Select "Load Unpacked" and select the "PanoptoPlus" folder.
+5. Select "Load Unpacked" and select the "PanoptoPlus/dev" folder.
-5. The extension is loaded.
+6. The extension is loaded.
 Whenever you need to modify and test code, load the extension like in step 4 and reload the page.
+7. To build the documentation, execute `npm run make_docs`.
+Documentation uses jsdoc (refer to package.json).
+8. [IN DEVELOPMENT] To build the files for distribution, execute `npm run build`.
+Javascript files will be minified and placed in the dist folder for extension packaging.
+For developmental work, you can just stick with steps 3 - 6.

 ### Deployment Instructions
 The extension can be used as is by following the development instructions.
 However, the production distribution is not ready yet.